Verrazano-Narrows Bridge, Staten IslandNew York , Ameerika Ühendriigid

 Best spots to view the bridge

-Some of the best viewing spots from where you can gaze upon the Ferrazzano-Narrows bridge is from the Shore Road Park in Brooklyn, the Staten Island East Shore Beaches, and Kaiser Park in Brooklyn,
+Some of the best viewing spots from where you can gaze upon the Verrazzano-Narrows bridge online, is from the Shore Road Park in Brooklyn, the Staten Island East Shore Beaches, and Kaiser Park in Brooklyn,

 Baltic Live Cam has many live cameras scattered across the continents.
 On camera online you can view another famous New York bridge – the Willis Avenue Bridge.
 Moving on to Eastern Europe, you can also view the Vansu Bridge in Riga Latvia on web camera online.
 There are also several port scenes captured on online camera for more maritime viewing such as the port of Hirtshals in Denmark and the Klaipeda port in Lithuania.